Position-Blind Ptychography: Viability of image reconstruction via data-driven variational inference: Experiments

-The \ac{DFT} we use in $\shifter$ implicitly treats the input signal as periodic.
-We use this fact to make it impossible for estimated positions to escape into empty space, as $\pos_\imeas + [a\imgsizey,b\imgsizex]$ is equivalent to $\pos_\imeas$ for all $a,b\in\mathbb{Z}$ under our DFT-based definition of $\shifter$.
-Since the target image itself is however a single particle and thus aperiodic, we use the padding operator $\padder$, which pads $\img$ with one full probe array size of free space ($1+0\mathrm{i}$) entries. $\shifter(\pos_\imeas, \cdot)$ then effectively models shifting of an aperiodic object inside an indefinitely repeating reconstruction box.
-Furthermore, to avoid ringing artifacts in the image, we always round $\pos_\imeas$ to the nearest whole integer when evaluating the forward operator but keep the gradients as if we were using fractional shift positions.
+To avoid ringing artifacts in the image, we always round $\pos_\imeas$ to the nearest whole integer when evaluating the forward operator but keep the gradients as if we were using fractional shift positions.